-Latasha Norman Center for Counseling and Disability The Latasha Norman Center for Counseling and Disability Services is committed to working with JSU students experiencing certain adjustment challenges as they matriculate through their academic program and college experience.
-Its mission is to provide services and activities that can assist students as they transition and seek assistance with building their problem-solving skills, managing relationships and becoming more independent and confident.
-The center offers short-term student support services.
+Latasha Norman Center for Counseling

+The Latasha Norman Center for Counseling is a short-term student support service and is committed to working with JSU students experiencing certain adjustment challenges as they matriculate through their academic program and college experience.
+The mission is to provide services and activities that can assist JSU students as they transition and seek assistance with building their problem solving skills, managing relationships, and becoming more independent and confident.